 The Federal Court is a superior court of record exercising a broad jurisdiction, both original and appellate, in Australian federal law matters.
 The resources available for practitioners on its web site include practice notes, administrative notices, forms, hearings lists, legislation and detailed information about the Court’s registries in each Australian state.
 Judgments, February 1977 onwards, are provided via links to the AustLII web site.
 Recent judgments are accessible via the court’s own web site.

 Federal Law Review is a journal covering constitutional and administrative law, published by the Faculty of Law, Australian National University, since 1964.
 There are three issues a year.
-This archive covers 1995 to 2011, but note that issues are restricted for five years from the date of archiving.
-The most recent issues of the journal are on a separate site, and a subscription is required.
+This archive covers 1995 to 2011.
+The more recent issues of the journal are on a separate site, and a subscription is required.
 Click on “Publisher’s site” for details.

 This service replaces ComLaw, and is managed by the Office of Parliamentary Counsel.
 It provides access to Commonwealth of Australia Acts in force, Legislative Instruments in force, Notifiable Instruments in force, Bills as introduced, and Gazettes 1901 onwards – including pdf copies of the Commonwealth Government Gazette, 1901-2012, under “Historical”.